Documentation

 Zero disruption to your email delivery

-After 4-6 weeks, your IP Lane will be fully warmed and handling most traffic.
+After 4–6 weeks, your IP lanes are fully warmed and handling all traffic.
+The relay lane is removed.

 Glossary